lttr/nalezeno-v-myslance/README.md

 This uses the new [Netlify Dev](https://www.netlify.com/products/dev/?utm_source=blog&utm_medium=netlifycms&utm_campaign=devex) CLI feature to serve any functions you have in the `lambda` folder.

-To test the CMS locally, you'll need run a production build of the site:
+To test the CMS locally, you'll need to run a production build of the site:

 ```
 $ npm run build